Predict maps of AGBD based on inventory and LiDAR data

 plot_model = TRUE, chains = 4, thin = 20, iter = 2500,

-warmup = 500, cores = 4)Now we are going to predict the model outputs (namely AGBD) at observed data points using the parameters that we inferred at step 1 when calibrating.
+warmup = 500, cores = 4)Now we are going to predict the model outputs (namely AGBD) for each remaining subplot using the parameters that we inferred at step 1 when calibrating.
 For that we use the predict function of brms (link to help):

 Let’s keep in mind that in this vignette example we are working with a very small number of inventory plots: we lack of data to get robust AGBD map predictions, and properly conduct the validation step.
 But we encourage BIOMASS users to run that validation procedure, or another one that is suitable to your data!